EricMFink/CivPro/_casebook/chap3.md

 <p class="case-2">B.</p>

-We now turn to the issue of specific personal jurisdiction.
 "In a case involving federal question jurisdiction, 'a federal court has personal jurisdiction over the defendant if either federal law or the law of the state in which the court sits authorizes service of process to that defendant.'""Because the Lanham Act does not have a special federal rule for personal jurisdiction, ... we look to the law of the forum for the governing rule."
 The Illinois long-arm statute provides that "a court may also exercise jurisdiction on any other basis now or hereafter permitted by the Illinois Constitution and the Constitution of the United States."

 "The Due Process Clause protects an individual's liberty interest in not being subject to the binding judgments of a forum with which he has established no meaningful 'contacts, ties, or relations.'"
 To be subject to specific personal jurisdiction in a forum state, the defendant must have "purposefully directed" its activities to the forum state, and the litigation must relate to those activities.